pwolfbees/spring-petclinic/readme.md

     * [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) - At least one Kubernetes cluster must be available to deploy application and for running pipeline.
     * [Google Container Registry](https://cloud.google.com/container-registry/docs/quickstart) - The application container image will be uploaded to GCR for verification and deployed from GCR.
   * CloudBees Core
   This demonstration was built using CloudBees Core running on GKE.
-You can quickly install [CloudBees Core on GKE] (https://console.cloud.google.com/marketplace/details/cloudbees/cloudbees-core) using the GCP Marketplace.
+You can quickly install [CloudBees Core on GKE](https://console.cloud.google.com/marketplace/details/cloudbees/cloudbees-core) using the GCP Marketplace.
     * Plugins required
       * [Pipeline Plugin](https://plugins.jenkins.io/workflow-aggregator)
       * [Kubernetes Plugin](https://plugins.jenkins.io/kubernetes)
       * [Workspace Cleanup Plugin](https://plugins.jenkins.io/ws-cleanup)
+  * GitHub or Bitbucket account
+  It is highly recommended to use GitHub, Bitbucket or Gitea support for this demonstration because they have support for Tags.
+For Gitea you will need to make sure it is available on the internet.

 2. Tools
+The following tools are required to configure your GCP project and create the required cryptography keys.
   * Linux or OS-X (for setup) - The setup scripts provided will only work on Linux or OS-X
   * [gcloud](https://cloud.google.com/sdk/install)
   * [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/)